 As is often the case in a small city, Essex doesn't have a public transportation system that people use for their commute.

 The people who call Essex home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Essex residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Essex include Irish, German, European, Norwegian, and Italian.
+The greatest number of Essex residents report their race to be White.
+Important ancestries of people in Essex include English, Irish, German, Scottish, and Scots-Irish.

 The most common language spoken in Essex is English.
 Other important languages spoken here include Italian and Persian.